supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/04-Create-a-Lake-Database.md

 After completing this lab, you will be able to:

-- Modify container permissions in the Stroage account
++ Task 1: Modify container permissions in the Stroage account.
-- Create a lake database in Synapse Studio
++ Task 2: Create a lake database in Synapse Studio.
-- Create a table from a database template
++ Task 3: Create a table from a database template.
-- Create a table from existing data
++ Task 4: Create a table from existing data.
-- Work with lake database tables
++ Task 5: Work with lake database tables.

 ### Estimated timing: 45 minutes